Roychowdhury-group/FENESTRA-Fake-News-Structure-and-Threat-Assessment/README.md

 paper bib ref
 ```

-## FAQ
+## Notes
-Question 1:
+**Note-1**
-- I ran the relation extraction pipeline with the pronoun resolution task, and the output is empty, with no errors!
-- Did you run the StanfordCoreNLP server on port 9000?
+- If you run the relation extraction pipeline with the pronoun resolution task, and the output is empty, with no errors!
+Then, make sure you are running the StanfordCoreNLP server on port 9000.
-- Yes
-- Did you?
-- Yes
-- Really?
-- Sorry, I forgot!
-Thanks!